 It is quite easy to check the correctness of symmetry and perspective.
 Flip the image.
 Does it still look correct?
 If not, then you probably forgot about symmetry.
-The angle is quite difficult to master, so, as mentioned above, practice on simple shapes - boxes and squares, turn them into characters to make you more fun.
+The angle is quite tricky to master, so, as mentioned above, practice on simple shapes - boxes and squares, turn them into characters to make you more fun.

 Use real-world examples to add intricate detail to your image.
 Explore as much anatomy as possible.
-It helps to go outside, closer to the objects you draw: in the forest, in parks, in zoos.
+It helps to go outside, closer to the objects you draw: in the forest, parks, and zoos.
 This helps to improve the knowledge of plants' structure, animal anatomy.
-Therefore, it is advised not only to blindly copy but to look deeper and understand what you are drawing.
+Therefore, it is advised to blindly copy and look deeper and understand what you are drawing.

 Analyze what you are drawing.
-Break everything down into structures and think about why you are drawing what you are drawing.
+Break everything down into structures and think about why you are attracting what you are removing.
 Work on your flaws, but don't overwhelm yourself.
-The training may even take several years, give yourself that time.
+The training may even take several years.
+Give yourself that time.

 In parallel with working on your shortcomings, hone the skills that you have already mastered.
 Can you draw attractive lines?
 Continue to work on your agility.
 Try different styles and tools to improve your skills.

 Ask yourself: "What helps the information to get into your mind?"
 Do you need a real-life example, or do you learn from books and videos?
 Maybe YouTube lessons or real courses?
 Or Pinterest?
 You need to find the path that works for you.

 Soak up the world around you.
 Do not be afraid to take something from others and apply it in your art, passing it through the prism of your worldview.
-Don't copy the elements, your creativity should be a hybrid of many influences.
+Don't copy the elements.
+Your creativity should be a hybrid of many influences.